Myrroddin/wow-cleanup-tool/docs/PROJECT_STRUCTURE.md

 - [ ] Update `IMPLEMENTATION_ROADMAP.md` if relevant
 - [ ] Test PyInstaller build: `pyinstaller wow_cleanup_tool.spec`
 - [ ] Verify no __pycache__ committed to git
+- [ ] Ensure all user-facing strings are localized and sorted
+- [ ] Ensure all new/changed code is covered by isolated unit tests